5 NAD+ Precursors You Need to Know

 These molecules become NAD+ over a series of chemical transformations.
 Here’s what you need to know about each one.

 But where do we get NAD+ from in the first place?
-Through the diet, in foods made up of NAD+ precursors, which are the raw materials that become NAD+ through a series of chemical transformations.
+Through our diet, from foods containing NAD+ precursors, which are the raw materials that become NAD+ through a series of chemical transformations.
 The body also uses and regenerates NAD+ via chemical reactions.
 There are many NAD+ precursors, but not all of them are as widely studied or bioavailable as others, so research has largely focused on the five listed below.
 Here’s what you need to know about each one and how you can get more of them.

 Nicotinamide Riboside (NR)

 Nicotinamide riboside is a form of vitamin B3 often thought of as a highly efficient precursor, meaning it uses up the least amount of energy to become NAD+ when taken orally.
 This is because NR bypasses a step in the NAD+ biosynthetic pathway, which is also the route for nicotinamide (or Nam).
-NR is increasingly being used for NAD+ supplementation, as it’s known that NR can increase NAD+ levels.
-In animal studies, this increase leads to concrete benefits like mitochondrial health, but to date there is not yet evidence that these animal studies can be extrapolated to humans.
+NR is increasingly being used for NAD+ supplementation, as it’s known that NR can increase NAD+ levels (learn about our NR supplement Basis).
+In animal studies, this increase leads to concrete benefits like mitochondrial health, but to date, there is not yet evidence that these animal studies can be extrapolated to humans.

 Nicotinic Acid (NA)